AKripper/COPS-CSOC/Infosec Week-2/Challenge 1/README.md

 ## Writeup
-We have two file sgiven for this challenge:
+We have two files given for this challenge:
 - [source.enc](source.enc)
 - [output.txt](output.txt)